muhazAhmed/next.js/README.md

 Essentially, every time you want to create a route, you need to add a file in the pages folder.
 Keep in mind that the pages folder itself represents your root url (meaning /).

-For static routing, you can create a new route by adding a index.js or a named file like pageNo.js.
+For static routing, you can create a new route by adding a index.js or a named file like pageNo.js, and give your file name.

 pages/[pageNo].js maps to /pageNumber